Pathways Defined

 Patient Pathways

 Patient pathways are co-designed with patients, for patients.
-They include brief, easy-to-read handouts that mirror clinical pathways for a specific health condition or concern.
-The pathway describes the condition, steps for managing symptoms, available tests and treatments and information on when a referral may be required.
+They include a one-page summary of the overall health journey for the patient living with that specific condition.
+The subsequent pages include expanded details that further describe the condition, steps for managing symptoms, available tests and treatments and information on when a referral may be required.
 They also describe self-management strategies and provide links to informative resources.
+Patient pathways are accessible on myhealth.alberta.ca by simply searching for the condition.
+Each patient pathway has its own health topic page and the patient pathways (along with the 1-page summary) are located at the bottom of each page.

 Referral Pathways